 Identity: The Mega Theme of the 2020s

 Welcome to the 2020s, the decade of identity.
-Whereas search was the defining function for the Internet in the 2000s and social was in the 2010s, identity will be the tech megatrend that defines our current decade.
+Whereas search was the defining function of the Internet in the 2000s and social was in the 2010s, identity will be the tech megatrend that defines our current decade.

 A Framework for Identity

 Oxford offers two definitions for identity: the fact of being who or what a person or thing is, and a close similarity or affinity.
 Identity is the intersection of individuality and conformity; it’s both how we see ourselves and how others see us, even if the two don’t always align.

 Before the internet, expression of identity was a relatively simple matter.
 It was dominated by visual cues that broadcast status and membership, such as clothing or physical appearance.
 Immutable genetic characteristics like race and gender also powerfully shape offline identity.

 Since the visual aspects of the latter category cannot easily be changed, investment in identity pre-Internet was primarily in physical goods, especially those of luxury.
 Brands convey a message about the patron of the brand.
 Louis Vuitton says: I’m rich.
 Nike says: I’m athletic.
 Lululemon says: I’m rich and I’m athletic.
 But, a brand doesn’t have to be expensive.
 A $30 Nascar race shirt or a band t-shirt are also powerful indicators of identity.

 This initial framework for offline identity expression gives us three categories: immutable physical characteristics, mutable physical characteristics, and mutable adornments.

 Intentional self-expression doesn’t require luxury brands, but it does require disposable time or stored units of time (money) from the person trying to shape their identity.
 As such, expressing one’s identity in an intentional way is the ultimate luxury.
 This will remain true, perhaps even more so, as the importance of online identity grows.